tiranmi2-pixel/AccountingResearch/README.md

 ---

 ### 2.3 `02b_tsr_approx_distribution.R` — TSR event proxy from WRDS SEC forms
+*  As no source is available to reliably extract TSR distribution date, we will use a proxy which is calculated based on available data in wrds and using distribution rules imposed by sec for reporting time period.
 * **Step 1 — Pull TSR-relevant SEC filings using fund CIKs (COMP CIK only).**
   For each share class (`crsp_fundno`), the script takes `comp_cik`, convert it to a clean 10-digit numeric CIK, and queries `wrdssec.wrds_forms` for TSR-relevant forms:
   `N-CSR`, `N-CSRS`, amendments (`/A`), and notices (`NT-NCSR`, `NTFNCSR`).